urboob21/urboob21.github.io/content/posts/cpp-learn.md

 - `static` <local_variable>: changes its duration from automatic duration to static duration.
 And its initializer is only executed once.
 - `static` <const/constexpr local_varialbe>: used to avoid expensive local object initialization each time a function is called because it inits once time.

+- Internal linkage for const global variables can change to external with the keyword `extern`. e.g. `extern const PI = 3.14;`
 - e.g.
 ```cpp
 // a.cpp ============================================================